sshao2013/fakepageforhrfh/README.md

 # Heath Research From Home Hackathon 2025

-This hackathon is being held by Health Research From Home Partnership led by the University of Manchester
+Interested in Health Data Research?
+Join the Health Research from Home Hackathon, hosted by the University of Manchester, to collaborate with fellow early-career researchers, tackle real-world challenges in health data research.
+Solve problems in teams, network with experts, work hands-on and win prizes!

 ## Contents

 **[About the Event](files/about.md)**: Learn about why we set up this event.